Syllabus

 Group Projects

-Group project deliverables should be placed in a Google drive and shared with Grad TAs (Ruyuan and Ozzie) by one member of your group.
+Group project deliverables should be placed in a Google drive and shared with Louisa by one member of your group.
 After you form your group, nominate one of the members as the scribe who will handle deliverables for the semester.

 Students with Disabilities

-Any student who has a documented disability and is registered with Disability Services should speak with the professor as soon as possible regarding accommodations.
-Students who are not registered should contact the Office of Disabilities.
+Any student who has a documented disability and is registered with Sara Bea Accessibility Services should speak with the professor as soon as possible regarding accommodations.
+Students who are not registered should contact Sara Bea Accessibility Services.

 Academic Honesty

 Any academic misconduct in this course is considered a serious offense, and the strongest possible academic penalties will be pursued for such behavior.
-Students may discuss high-level ideas with other students, but at the time of implementation (i.e., programming), each person must do his/her own work.
+Students may discuss high-level ideas with other students, but at the time of implementation (i.e., writing), each person must do his/her own work.
 Use of the Internet as a reference is allowed but directly copying code or other information is cheating.
-It is cheating to copy, to allow another person to copy, all or part of an exam or a assignment, or to fake program output.
+It is cheating to copy, to allow another person to copy, all or part of an assignment.
+Use of Large Language Models (LLMs) to produce text and/or other media for writing reflections and project deliverables is strictly prohibited unless the output is for demonstration purposes relevant to the context of the assignment and clearly noted as such.
 It is also a violation of the Undergraduate Academic Code of Honor to observe and then fail to report academic dishonesty.
 You are responsible for the security and integrity of your own work.

 Late Work

-Deadlines are strictly enforced.
-In the case of a serious illness or other excused absence, as defined by university policies, coursework submissions will be accepted late by the same number of days as the excused absence.
+In the case of a serious illness or other excused absence, as defined by university policies, coursework submissions (with the exception of in-class quick takes) will be accepted late by the same number of days as the excused absence.

 CSE Guide to the Honor Code